razorpay/razorpay-android-sample-app/readme.md

 This repository demonstrates how to integrate Razorpay's Android SDK.
 The apk built with code from this repository is published on the [Play Store](https://play.google.com/store/apps/details?id=com.razorpay.sampleapp).

+The documentation to our Android SDK is available [here](https://docs.razorpay.com/v1/page/android)

 ## Features

 [razorpay.com/mobile](https://razorpay.com/mobile)